Filter Options

 What is the best time of the year for a trip in Uganda?

-“Although gorilla trekking and chimp trekking run 365 days a year, and other national parks are also permanently open, most visitors aim to travel in the relatively rain-free months of June to August or December to February.
-This is when trekking conditions tend to be easiest and also when wildlife is most conspicuous in the savannah reserves.
-Weather-wise, the least favorable time to be in Uganda is the peak rainy season, which runs from March to May.”
+“Gorilla and chimp trekking run 365 days a year and national parks are open year-round, but the best time to travel is in the relatively rain-free months of June to August or December to February.
+This is when trekking conditions tend to be easiest and when wildlife is most visible in the savannah reserves.
+Weather-wise, the least favorable time to be in Uganda is during the peak rainy season, which runs from March to May.”

 5